Sport: Track & Field

-Following his collegiate career, Norman now competes professionally under his college coaches, Quincy Watts and Caryl Smith Gilbert.
+Following his collegiate career, Norman now competes professionally under his college coach, Quincy Watts.
 In his first competition in 2020, Norman became only the second man in history to have run under 10 seconds in the 100m, 20 seconds in the 200m, and 44 seconds in the 400m.

 Email Sign Up